Alabama Avenue station

 The Alabama Avenue station is an elevated station on the BMT Jamaica Line of the New York City Subway.
-Located at the intersection of Alabama Avenue and Fulton Street in East New York, Brooklyn, it is served by the J train at all times and the Z train during rush hours in the peak direction.
+Located at the intersection of Alabama Avenue and Fulton Street in Cypress Hills, Brooklyn, it is served by the J train at all times and the Z train during rush hours in the peak direction.

 History

 On September 5, 1885, the Brooklyn Elevated Railway was extended to Alabama Avenue, with 1,500 passengers using the station during the morning of its first day of service.

 In 1985, the station had only 321 paying daily riders on a typical weekday not counting farebeaters, making it one of the least used stations in the system.

 The station was closed for renovations from January 13 to December 14, 2005.
 As part of the station renovation project, the stairs were rehabilitated, the floors were renewed, major structural repairs were made, new canopies were installed, the area around the station booth was reconfigured, the platform edge strips were replaced, walls were replaced, and a high-quality public address system was installed.
 The renovation cost $8.89 million.

 Prior to May 2014, Alabama Avenue was a skip-stop station where only J trains stopped during weekday rush hours in the peak direction.
 By May 2014, all J and Z trains began stopping at this station.